Christine Chubbuck: In popular culture

+A widespread urban legend claims that Chubbuck's suicide inspired Paddy Chayefsky's script for the 1976 film Network, in which news anchor Howard Beale (Peter Finch) announces that he will kill himself live on-air.
+Dave Itzkoff, author of Mad as Hell: The Making of Network and the Fateful Vision of the Angriest Man in Movies, pointed out that Chayefsky was already working on the screenplay before Chubbuck's suicide.
+The only mention of Chubbuck that Itzkoff could find in Chayefsky's notes and papers was in one of the later drafts of the screenplay, where a line that was later deleted has Beale saying he will commit suicide "right on the air ... like that girl in Florida".
+When shooting Kate Plays Christine, director Robert Greene stated that "everyone he met in Sarasota believed that there was a connection" between Chubbuck and Network.
+Greene told Itzkoff that "I don’t mind that it's wrong ...
+It's about how her story reverberates in all these other ways.
+That being not quite true seems completely appropriate."

 In 2003, Christopher Sorrentino published "Condition", a short story based on Chubbuck's suicide, in the literary magazine Conjunctions.

 In 2016, two films about Chubbuck played at the 2016 Sundance Film Festival.
 The first, Christine, was directed by Antonio Campos, and starred Rebecca Hall as Christine Chubbuck and Michael C. Hall as George Peter Ryan.
 The second was the documentary Kate Plays Christine, which depicts actress Kate Lyn Sheil's preparation for the role of Chubbuck in a hypothetical film.

-In 2021, Rebecca Maye Holiday published the short story "Of Late I Think of Christine Chubbuck", originally written in 2017, in her anthology A Blurred Estuary of Demons.